Protecting Democracies from the seeds of Authoritarianism

 - María Elena Agüero, Secretary General of Club de Madrid.

 - Conrad Tribble, Deputy chief of Mission, Embassy of the United States of America to Spain.

-The session will be moderated by Véronique M. Choquette, Senior Officer for Foreign Policy and Diplomacy, Embassy of Canada to Spain.
+The session was moderated by Véronique M. Choquette, Senior Officer for Foreign Policy and Diplomacy, Embassy of Canada to Spain.